ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 ---
 layout: post
-title:  "Why is normal distribution so ubiquitous"
+title:  "Why is normal distribution so ubiquitous?"
-date:   2020-01-29
+date:   2021-01-29
 categories: [mathematics]
 tags: ['machine learning', 'Mathematica', 'mathematics', 'statistics']
 description: A summary of explanations and insights on why the normal distribution shows up so often in real-world phenomena